dnanexus/dxCompiler/doc/ExpertOptions.md

 The `id` field represents the ID of the stage which created the manifest output.
 It is optional but will always be populated in the output manifests.
 The manifest may contain additional types` and `definitions` fields  that are only for internal use and can be ignored.
-The outputs of the workflow are referenced in the `values` field of the output manifest `values` in the form of a map, where keys are the names of the outputs specified in the workflow script.
+The outputs of the workflow are referenced in the `values` field of the output manifest in the form of a map, where keys are the names of the workflow outputs from the WDL `output` workflow section.

 To specify a manifest output file as input to an applet or workflow, first upload the file to the platform and then pass it as input to the `input_manifest_files___` parameter: